22 March 2023

-With dozens of options for customization, it comes as no surprise that many find the program difficult to manage.
+With dozens of customization options, it is no surprise that many find the program difficult to manage.

-With that being said, Microsoft recommends that companies provide internal training so any intricate deployment of SharePoint doesn’t have an adverse effect and cripple the productivity of your team.
+Microsoft recommends that companies provide internal training so that any intricate deployment of SharePoint doesn’t harm your team’s productivity.

-Training covers lessons such as how to work with lists, how to control the display of content, and how to add page elements.
-If external education isn't an option, there is also in-person end-user training available.
+SharePoint training covers lessons such as how to work with lists, the display of content, and how to add page elements.
+If external education isn't an option, in-person end-user training is also available.

 There are three SharePoint models: on-premise, subscription, and hybrid.

 Depending on your level of customization, your total SharePoint package could cost thousands once you’ve bought the software and implemented all the necessary hardware requirements, and paid the training consultants.